h-4vok/db-nostalgia-csharp/README.md

 ## Pending ideas/development

 * It forces transactions on everything.
 I want to change this so the developer has the power to decide that.
 Eventually the usage will be myUnitOfWork.Transaction or you just create a TransactionUnitOfWork.
-* XML comments on IUnitOfWork
-* XML comments on the other public classes
 * Unit testing
 * Allow template method injection for you to control what happens on every action called.
 * Provide more data types on IDataReaderExtensions